 Utah just passed a new law requiring biological fathers to pay one-half (50%) of a woman’s out-of-pocket pregnancy costs.

-This is apparently an effort by pro-life supporters to bring some legislation that was not simply anti-abortion.
+This is apparently an effort by pro-life supporters to bring some legislation that would be universally accepted rather than simply anti-abortion.
 They thought that a law helping to ease the financial burden of pregnancy was the best choice.

-Florida already provides for reimbursement from the biological father to the mother for a portion of the costs associated with pregnancy and birth, once paternity has been established.
-However, the Florida Statute provides a court judge with discretion.
-The actual Statute is Chapter 742 and states the following:
+Florida already provides for reimbursement from the biological father to the mother for a portion of the costs associated with pregnancy and birth (once paternity has been established).
+However, the Florida Statute 742.031 provides a court judge with discretion.

 “If appropriate, the court shall order the father to pay the complainant, her guardian, or any other person assuming responsibility for the child moneys sufficient to pay reasonable attorney’s fees, hospital or medical expenses, cost of confinement, and any other expenses incident to the birth of the child and to pay all costs of the proceeding.
 Bills for pregnancy, childbirth, and scientific testing are admissible as evidence without requiring third-party foundation testimony, and shall constitute prima facie evidence of amounts incurred for such services or for testing on behalf of the child.”